adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 How do we interpret the coefficients associated to the qualitative variables? <br>
-Try to simplify the model, eliminating some interactions <br>
+Tried to simplify the model, eliminated some interactions <br>

 model.sales2 <- update(model.sales, .~.-Price:US) <br>
 summary(model.sales2) <br>